-Did you know about Maple Leaf Stadium?
-It was located at the foot of Bathurst St, south of Lake Shore Blvd West in the Bathurst Quay district of Toronto.
+Maple Leaf Stadium was once located at the foot of Bathurst St, south of Lake Shore Blvd W in the Bathurst Quay area of Toronto.

 Home of the Toronto Maple Leafs Baseball Club